5 Ways To Help Your Child With ADHD During The School Year

 5. Adjust Their Treatment If Needed

-With changes to the daily schedule and routine, changes in treatment may be needed as well.
+With changes to the daily schedule and routine, changes in a treatment plan may be needed as well.
 For some, who thrive with less scheduled in the day, they’ll need less medication.
-For others, who need a lot of activity, they may need more medication.
+For others, who need a lot of activity, they may need more ADHD medication.

 As always, be sure to consult with your child’s physician!
 They can also provide even more guidance in helping your child with the adjustment to the very unusual new school year.